boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Judgment for Believing the Misleading Lies of the False Prophets

-[11] Then the Lord said to me, “Do not pray for good to come to these people!
+[11] Then the **Lord** said to me, “Do not pray for good to come to these people!
 [12] Even if they fast, I will not hear their cries for help.
 Even if they offer burnt offerings and grain offerings, I will not accept them.
 Instead, I will kill them through wars, famines, and plagues.”
-[13] Then I said, “Oh, Sovereign Lord, look!
+[13] Then I said, “Oh, Sovereign **Lord**, look!
 The prophets are telling them that you said, ‘You will not experience war or suffer famine.
 I will give you lasting peace and prosperity in this land.’”
-[14] Then the Lord said to me, “Those prophets are prophesying lies while claiming my authority!
+[14] Then the **Lord** said to me, “Those prophets are prophesying lies while claiming my authority!
 I did not send them.
 I did not commission them.
 I did not speak to them.
 They are prophesying to these people false visions, worthless predictions, and the delusions of their own mind.
 [15] I did not send those prophets, though they claim to be prophesying in my name.
 They may be saying, ‘No war or famine will happen in this land.’
-But I, the Lord, say this about them: ‘War and starvation will kill those prophets.’
+But I, the **Lord**, say this about them: ‘War and starvation will kill those prophets.’
 [16] The people to whom they are prophesying will die through war and famine.
 Their bodies will be thrown out into the streets of Jerusalem and there will be no one to bury them.
 This will happen to the men and their wives, their sons, and their daughters.
 For I will pour out on them the destruction they deserve.”

 ### Lament over Present Destruction and Threat of More to Come